karimkaylani/relatle/README.md

 - Saved progress on device so players can revisit their match at anytime
 - Reset functionality in case players get stuck
+- Hint that allows players to see the related artists of the target artist for a better idea of how to navigate there

 ### Technologies used:
 - <a href="https://nextjs.org/">Next.js</a>